-1.37 In regard to the LDP Housing indicators, this year's AMR continues to show some positive movements towards identified targets for some indicators, however the rate of progress is not as fast as anticipated and concern remains that the plan period targets will not be achieved by 2022.
-Other housing indicators highlight the need for further investigation and new and emerging evidence which is informing the LDP review.
-In regard to the LDP Economy and Retail and Quality of Life indicators, targets are either being met or, where they are not being met, raise no immediate concerns for policy implementation.
+1.36 In regard to the LDP Housing indicators, this year's AMR continues to show some positive movements towards identified targets for some indicators, however the rate of progress is not as fast as anticipated and concern remains that the plan period targets will not be achieved by 2022.
+However as stated this is due in part to the flawed population projections on which LDP1 was based, and therefore what has been delivered is more akin to the actual need than that which was planned for, and in positive news the Affordable Housing target has yet again been exceeded.
+Other housing indicators highlight the need for further investigation and new and emerging evidence which is informing the LDP review around allocated site size, Covid 19 related population change, housing affordability and now Phosphates restrictions.
+In regard to the LDP Economy and Retail and Quality of Life indicators, targets are either being met or, where they are not being met, raise no immediate concerns for policy implementation, however structural changes to the high street have been evident pre-Covid but have as a result of the pandemic been speeded up and thus work will remain ongoing on how best to support the high street and the suitability of primary and secondary frontages and the impact of the changes of the relaxation of GPDO introduced as a result of the pandemic and how these can be best reflected in the replacement LDP, Alongside local work on the impact of temporary pedestrianisation measures which were introduced to support social distancing and outdoor trading.